There was never a race that I didn’t give it everything I had, so I don’t have any regrets – Gail Devers, Olympic gold medalist

 - Lou Rawls, singer – On a train excursion through South Africa’s Garden Route in 1996, I met a woman from Hollywood (should have been a clue!)
 That night at dinner, she introduced me to her husband Lou, who greeted me in his signature baritone voice.
 Recognizing him, I said rather stupidly, “You sing!”
 He was very kind, signed our travel journal, and remarked that without fans he wouldn’t have a job.
 I appreciated that.

 - Muhammad Ali, boxer – Meeting “The Greatest” himself was my greatest celebrity experience.
 In 1979 we toured NBC Studios in Hollywood, a place where you might expect to spot someone famous.
 Fortunately for us The Tonight Show starring Johnny Carson was being taped.
 Guest stars that evening included Diana Ross, Alex Haley (Roots) and the great boxing champion.
 While listening to Ross rehearse a song, we spotted a group of guests chatting at the end of a long hallway.
 Recognizing Muhammad Ali (who wouldn’t?!) our little group began waving.
-Wearing a white suit, Ali puffed out his chest, straightened his tie, and began strutting and swaying towards us!
+Wearing a cream-coloured suit, Ali puffed out his chest, straightened his tie, and began strutting and swaying towards us!
 Although autographs were forbidden, my sister and I got one anyway.
 Our guide humorously chuckled afterward, “I’m not going to tell Muhammad Ali he can’t do something!”